-- 1. Instructional Assignments Article 8: The annual workload for a full time equivalent faculty position in the School of Craft and Design will consist of 720 hours of instruction.
+- 1. Instructional Assignments Article 8: The annual workload for a full time equivalent faculty position in the Kootenay Studio Arts will consist of 720 hours of instruction.
 All contact hours, whether delivered as "core" or "studio" courses, will be considered equivalent for the purpose of workload calculations.
 This instruction will normally be delivered over two terms, but could be configured differently to meet the needs of a program. - 2.
 Work year: A full work year will be 52 weeks.
 Included in that time period will be twenty-two days of professional/course development and forty days of vacation; the balance of the work year will consist of instructional duties and other assigned duties. - 3.
 Reporting to work: For the academic year 2006-2007, instructional staff who are assigned work in the fall semester will report to work August 1, 2006.
 Instructors who are assigned work for the winter semester will report to work December 1, 2006.
 The weeks prior to the beginning of each semester will count as part of the general non-instructional duties mentioned in paragraph #2. - Evaluation Article 7 : All post probationary faculty members covered by this agreement will have a comprehensive evaluation done during their first two years of becoming employees of Selkirk College.
 All probationary faculty members will be evaluated pursuant to the provisions of Article 7 of the SCFA collective agreement. - 5.
 LOU Home Campus Designation: For the purpose of "Home Campus Designation", all KSA instructional staff assigned to a Nelson campus will be considered at one location. - Free parking Article 8: For instructional staff working at the KSA Victoria Street campus, Article 8.1.4 will not apply.
-The limited free parking available at the Victoria Street campus will be open to all faculty members on a first come fist take basis. - 7.
+The limited free parking available at the Victoria Street campus will be open to all faculty members on a first come first take basis. - 7.
 Pension buy-back Article 9.8.1: Article 9.8.1 of the SCFA agreement does not apply to faculty members listed in Appendix A of this agreement. - 8.
-Hourly rate Schedule E: Guest artists and casual instructors will be paid according to Schedule H (Attachment B), to be completed by the parties prior to June 30, 2006. - 9.
+Hourly rate Schedule E: Guest artists will be paid according to Schedule H within this LOU. - 9.
 Severance Article 5.5.2: For the purpose of Article 5.5.2, "years of service" will be counted from the latter of July 1, 2006, or the date of employment with Selkirk College. - 10.
-Workload caps: To recognize the importance of the working artist model, and to ensure instructors have the time to practice their craft, and to provide students with maximum exposure to different artists, the following provision will apply: - (a) Faculty members in the School of Craft and Design will not normally be assigned more than 50% of an annual workload within the two year diploma program. - (b) To facilitate the working artist model, the parties agree to allow faculty members to concentrate their workload in one or more semesters to allow extended periods for them to practice their craft uninterrupted.
-Where the scheduling is possible and the faculty member has formally requested, the employer will make a reasonable effort to grant such requests. - (c) Additional sections of the same or similar course or courses offered outside of the two-year diploma program are not included in this maximum workload. - 11.
-Annualization: To qualify for annualized contracts, an instructor's annual workload must be 25% or more.
-Current faculty members listed in Appendix A of this agreement whose annual workload is less than 25% will be offered a short-term appointment contract. - 12.
-Seniority: All faculty members listed in appendix A shall port all their seniority earned as employees of KSA to their positions in Selkirk College.
+Workload caps: To recognize the importance of the working artist model, and to ensure instructors have the time to practice their craft, and to provide students with maximum exposure to different artists, the following provision will apply: - (a) Faculty members in the Kootenay Studio Arts will not normally be assigned more than 50% of an annual workload within the two-year diploma program. - (b) To facilitate the working artist model, the parties agree to allow faculty members to concentrate their workload in one or more semesters to allow extended periods for them to practice their craft uninterrupted.
+Where the scheduling is possible and the faculty member has formally requested, the employer will make a reasonable effort to grant such requests. - (c) Additional sections of the same or similar course or courses offered outside of the two-year diploma program are not included in this maximum workload.